No. 51: Randy Johnson

 = Downtown L.A.
 (USC, Dodger Stadium)

-Five Cy Young Awards (including four in a row at the turn of the century), nine-time strike-out leader, retiring second all-time in Ks with 4,875 (behind Nolan Ryan’s 5,714); four ERA titles; 100 complete games; a no-hitter (1990) and a perfect game (2004); 10 All-Star teams, and the fifth left-hander in MLB history to exceed 300 wins.
+Randy Johnson’s 2015 National Baseball Hall of Fame induction, which came with 97.3 percent of the 549 ballots in agreement, had everything to do with five Cy Young Awards (including four in a row at the turn of the century), second all-time in strikeouts with 4,875 (behind Nolan Ryan’s 5,714), four ERA titles, 100 complete games, a no-hitter (1990) and a perfect game (2004), 10 All-Star teams, and the fifth left-hander in MLB history to exceed 300 wins.

-Conversely, it had nothing to do with three years spent throwing a baseball in the general vicinity of opposing hitters while at USC trying to figure his life out and try to grow into his 6-foot-10 framework.
+The plaque had nothing to do with the three years he spent at USC throwing a baseball in the general vicinity of opposing hitters, trying to figure how to make his 6-foot-10 collapsable body work as a one unit.

-In winter-league play before his freshman year, Johnson struck out 19 batters in 19 innings and had a 2.37 ERA.
-He would post a 5-0 record as a freshman, pitching mostly in relief.
+In winter-league play before his 1983 USC freshman year, Johnson struck out 19 batters in 19 innings and had a 2.37 ERA.
+He then struck out 34 and gave up 32 walks in 47 innings to post a 5-0 record despite a 5.17 ERA, pitching mostly in relief.

-In 1985, Johnson racked up 94 strike outs in 112 innings — with 98 walks and 97 hits.
-That was always the issue.
-His fastball was in the 90 mph range and he was rated the 12th best college draft prospect and No. 4 on the pitching list according to scouting directors and scouts by Baseball American, despite a 6-8 record and 5.30 ERA in 18 starts for coach Rod Dedeaux’s 22-44 squad.
-It was the poorest performance in school history to that point, swept by UCLA in the final three games of the season.
+For ’85, Johnson racked up 99 strikeouts in 118 1/3 innings — but also allowed a school-record 104 walks, double his previous season.
+His fastball was in the 90-mph range, and he was rated the 12th best college draft prospect and fourth best pitcher according to scouting directors talking to Baseball American, despite a 6-8 record and 5.30 ERA in 18 starts for Dedeaux’s 22-44 squad.
+That would be the Trojans’ poorest team record in its history, capped off by being swept by UCLA in the final three games of the season.

 The campy bobblehead giveaways at USC came far after his college career was finished.

-Johnson said he thoughts his mechanics were good, but he lacked consistency.
-He was also noted for yelling at himself on the mound, talking to the ball, and running over to his infielders to shout encouragement.
+Johnson thought his mechanics were good, but he lacked consistency.
+He pumped himself up with talking to the ball, and running over to his infielders to shout encouragement.

 The other part of that story

-We interrupt this bio for an excerpt from a column I wrote about Johnson in the Los Angeles Daily News in 2015, upon his Baseball Hall of Fame induction.
-It was based on a team photo taken of the Daily Trojan flag football squad prior to its annual “Blood Bowl” game against the Daily Bruin in 1982.
+We interrupt this yarn for an excerpt from a column I wrote about Johnson in the Los Angeles Daily News in 2015.
+Note on a team photo taken of the Daily Trojan flag football squad prior to its annual “Blood Bowl” game against the Daily Bruin in 1982.

 Johnson was the tall guy in the back row trying to look unassuming.
 I was in the front row wearing a plastic Trojan helmet, trying to look necessary.